Innovating the future

 Farmers seem to have found the magic formula to boost yields using fewer pesticides and less water.
 In two words: agricultural plastics.
 They have revolutionised farmers’ daily lives and our eating patterns.

-Discover how plastics are tending the crops
+Discover how plastics are sowing the seeds for farming’s future

 Innovations in electronics